mwgeurts/exit_detector/README.md

 by Mark Geurts <mark.w.geurts@gmail.com>
 <br>Copyright &copy; 2014, University of Wisconsin Board of Regents

-The TomoTherapy&reg; Exit Detector Analysis project is a GUI based standalone application written in MATLAB that parses [TomoTherapy](http://www.accuray.com) patient archives and DICOM RT Exit Dose files and uses the MVCT response collected during a Static Couch DQA procedure to estimate the fluence delivered through each MLC leaf during treatment delivery.
+The TomoTherapy&reg; Exit Detector Analysis Tool is a GUI based standalone application written in MATLAB that parses [TomoTherapy](http://www.accuray.com) patient archives and DICOM RT Exit Dose files and uses the MVCT response collected during a Static Couch DQA procedure to estimate the fluence delivered through each MLC leaf during treatment delivery.
 By comparing the measured fluence to an expected fluence (calculated during optimization of the treatment plan), the treatment delivery performance of the TomoTherapy Treatment System can be observed.

 In addition, this project includes a module `CalcDose()`, which uses the Standalone GPU TomoTherapy Dose Calculator to calculate the effect of fluence errors (measured above) on the optimized dose distribution and dose volume histogram for the patient.
 The module `CalcGamma()` is also included, and performs a 3D [gamma analysis](http://www.ncbi.nlm.nih.gov/pubmed/9608475) between the reference and DQA dose distributions using global 3%/3mm (or otherwise specified) criteria.